 Rehabilitation Gets You Back to Your Life

-After an illness, injury or hospital stay, the right short-term rehabilitation can help you feel like yourself again.
+After an illness, injury or hospital stay, short-term senior rehabilitation can help you feel like yourself again.
 At Casa, residents can benefit from expertly delivered therapies in a welcoming environment.
-As an independent living resident of our Life Plan Community, residents have exclusive access to a full range of health services.
-The Health Center is accessible just for Casa de las Campanas residents and is consistently rated among the top senior health centers in the area and can help our residents and other seniors in the area to receive high-quality therapy and nursing care.
+As an independent living resident of our Life Plan Community, residents have access to a full range of health services.
+The Health Center is rated among the top senior health centers in the area and can help our residents and other seniors in the area to receive high-quality therapy and nursing care.
 We’ve partnered with TMC (Therapy Management Company) to provide the best treatment possible.

 Team members with diverse rehabilitation expertise work together to create an individualized care plan for each senior’s unique needs and personality.
 No matter the approach taken, the goal is to help residents maximize their physical, social and emotional independence.

 Casa de las Campanas has been named a Best Nursing Home 2022-23 by U.S. News & World Report!

 - Education and training in activities of daily living (including walking, eating, transferring, bathing and personal care)